petrstepanov/tiny-ramdisk/README.md

 * **Persistent**.
 Files are saved back and restored from the hard drive each time user logs off.
 * **High speeds**.
 Data only resides in RAM (`ramfs`, not `tmpfs`) and will never end up on the `swap` partition.
 * **Dynamic size**.
 RAM disk partition dynamically increases in size as more files are added.
-* **User friendly**.
+* **Multi user**.
 Each user on the system can install and use his instance of RAM disk.

 > [!IMPORTANT]
 > User is responsible to keep track of the amount of data stored on the RAM disk.
 Ensure it does not exceed available RAM size.
 Otherwise system may have unpredictable behavior.